 We’re incredibly lucky to have one of the top locations in the world for wine tasting right in our own backyard.
 When people think of the best vineyards, they think of California.
 And why not?
-California boasts cozy caverns, scenic vineyards and more then 50 types of grapes.
+California boasts cozy caverns, scenic vineyards, and more than 50 types of grapes.
 What better way to tour the top California wine regions then in an RV.
 Your home away from home is ready and waiting.

 While driving along the coast, don’t forget to stop by Mission San Diego de Alcala, as they are home to the oldest grapes in California.
 About an hour northeast of San Diego, off the beaten path, you can stumble upon Temecula.
 Best known for their Italian and Rhône varietals and the annual Balloon and Wine Festival.
 The Cucamonga Valley should also be on your hit list.
-Famous for preserving the past with historic vineyards and ranches and their old-vine Zinfandel and Portstyle wines.
+Famous for preserving the past with historic vineyards and ranches and their old-vine Zinfandel and Port-style wines.

 HIGHWAY 1 – THE CENTRAL COAST.

 If you’re doing a California road trip, how can you not drive highway 1?
 The coastal ocean views, the winding road, the wine along the way.
-Starting in LA, a quick two hour drive north make sure to stop downtown Santa Barbara for lunch and visit beautiful State Street and sample some of the regional wines at one of the street’s many tasting rooms.
+Starting in LA, a quick two-hour drive north make sure to stop downtown Santa Barbara for lunch and visit beautiful State Street and sample some of the regional wines at one of the street’s many tasting rooms.
 From there head inland.
 The Paso Robles wine region is unique as the day/night temperature swings create bold red wines that are a must.
-Paso Robles is about half way between LA and San Fran.
+Paso Robles is about halfway between LA and San Fran.

 Any road trip that’s centered around wine tasting isn’t complete without stopping in Napa Valley.
 Just an hour northeast of San Francisco, start the day wandering downtown Napa and enjoy some local wines at the Oxbow Public Market.
 Head up Highway 29 to ﬁll your sights with what Napa Valley has to offer, stopping at renowned wineries for tastings.
 Keep an eye out for the landmark sign “Wine is bottled poetry” as quoted by Robert Louis Stevenson after a visit to Napa Valley in the 1880s.
-Known for its life-change Cabernet, Napa Valley boasts tiered hillsides, wine caverns and illustrious estates, making for stellar scenery every wine lover will swoon over.
+Known for its life-change Cabernet, Napa Valley boasts tiered hillsides, wine caverns, and illustrious estates, making for stellar scenery every wine lover will swoon over.